SaeedRahmani/DRL_MPC_for_AVs/src_ray_version/README.md

 - [ ] Manual MPC is not working
 - [ ] Check the if-statement w/ Saeed.
+  - [ ] What else constraint components do we consider or not?
-- [ ] Not implement cost/constraint variants.
+  - [ ] Add collision constraints in MPC (TODO)

 ## Environments